 Rhabdoid tumor predisposition syndrome

-At least six germline mutations in the SMARCA4 gene have been identified in people with rhabdoid tumor predisposition syndrome (RTPS).
+At least six germline variants in the SMARCA4 gene have been identified in people with rhabdoid tumor predisposition syndrome (RTPS).
 RTPS is characterized by a high risk of developing cancerous (malignant) growths called rhabdoid tumors.
 These tumors most often occur in the brain and spinal cord (central nervous system) or in the kidney, but they can occur in other organs and tissues of the body.
 Some affected children also develop noncancerous (benign) tumors called schwannomas, which grow on nerves.
 Women with RTPS are at increased risk of developing a rare type of ovarian cancer called small cell cancer of the ovary, hypercalcemic type (SCCOHT).

 MedlinePlus Genetics provides information about Lung cancerMore About This Health Condition

-Somatic mutations in both copies of the SMARCA4 gene, which result in the absence of SMARCA4 protein, cause noninherited (sporadic) rhabdoid tumors in children.
-Somatic mutations in the SMARCA4 gene have also been found in certain other types of cancer, particularly lung cancer and other cancers in the chest called SMARCA4-deficiency thoracic sarcomas.
-The mechanism by which mutations in the SMARCA4 gene contribute to these tumors is unknown, although it is thought that changes in SWI/SNF complexes are involved.
+Somatic variants in both copies of the SMARCA4 gene, which result in the absence of SMARCA4 protein, cause noninherited (sporadic) rhabdoid tumors in children.
+Somatic variants in the SMARCA4 gene have also been found in certain other types of cancer, particularly lung cancer and other cancers in the chest called SMARCA4-deficiency thoracic sarcomas.
+The mechanism by which variants in the SMARCA4 gene contribute to these tumors is unknown, although it is thought that changes in SWI/SNF complexes are involved.
 These changes may impair normal cell differentiation, which leads to the overgrowth of certain cell types, causing cancer.
 Alternatively, abnormal SWI/SNF complexes may disrupt the regulation of genes that help control the growth and division of cells, which leads to cancer.
-It is likely that other genetic changes in addition to SMARCA4 gene mutations are necessary for cancer development.
+It is likely that other genetic changes in addition to SMARCA4 gene variants are necessary for cancer development.